geopandas/pyogrio/docs/source/install.md

 ### Windows

+There are different ways to install the necessary dependencies and setup your local development environment on windows.

+#### vcpkg

 [vcpkg](https://vcpkg.io/en/index.html) is used to build pyogrio from source as part of creating the Pyogrio Python wheels for Windows.
 You can install GDAL and other dependencies using vcpkg, and then build Pyogrio from source.